Cookies on the SIM Sherpa website

 at Vodafone.co.uk

 When EE declares a location covered they only do so when 5G is available in 50% of that location’s area.
-Coverage within locations can be quite poor on Vodafone, but this varies per area.
+Coverage within locations can be quite strong on Vodafone, but this varies per area.

 So not only does EE cover way more places with 5G, but they’re better at covering their locations.
 But it’s still worth using their coverage checkers just in case.